proxymow/proxymow-server/readme.md

 * Employs very low cost technology: Raspberry Pi, NodeMCU

 ## Getting started
+Use Raspberry Pi Imager to write the trixie-proxymow-shrunk.img.xz file to an SD Card (min 16GB).
+The image file is an asset bundled with the release on GitHub. or
 Start with a fresh install of Raspberry Pi OS Lite (32-bit).
 Clone or Download the repo.